pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

-When I talked about these ideas with friends they would point out that it's very much like some existing thing, for example, Wikipedia is basically a network of knowledge, the Google search engine is some version of an Oracle.
+When I talked about these ideas with friends they would point out that it's very much like some existing thing, for example, Wikipedia is basically a network of knowledge, the Google search engine is some limited version of an Oracle.

+The things that can be done today in the web are quite nice, and it keeps getting better.
+However, there are still some limitations to what these systems can do.

 A search engine can already present results of two disconnected websites that contain similar keywords, so identifying missing connections is partially solved.
+The quality of these new connections needs to be reviewed by humans in order to verify they are truly relevant.

 It could also be argued that creating new nodes in the network is also partially solved since the website crawlers can calculate some statistics and cluster sites that